HiFromAjay/hifromajay.github.io/index.md

   such as MSR, FSE, ASE, SANER, MobileSoft, ICSE, TSE, and EMSE.
  <br>
  <br>
- <b>Research Interest:</b> My main research interest is software engineering, with a special interest in mobile apps.
- Specifically, I am interested in software testing, software maintenance, and mining software repository.
+ <b>Research Interest:</b> I am interested in software engineering, specifically software testing and maintenance.
  <br>
  <br>
  You can find more information about me in my <a href="doc/CV_Ajay.pdf" target="_blank"><b>CV</b></a>.</div>